AnasHasan786/Applied-NLP/README.md

 # **🌟 Applied NLP Projects**

 <p align="justify">
-  Welcome to the **Applied NLP** repository, dedicated to showcasing various Natural Language Processing (NLP) projects and experiments.
+  Welcome to the <strong>Applied NLP</strong> repository, dedicated to showcasing various Natural Language Processing (NLP) projects and experiments.
   Each project explores solving real-world challenges using NLP techniques such as text classification, sentiment analysis, and text generation.
 Whether it's spam detection, fake news classification, or other fascinating NLP applications, this repository serves as a comprehensive guide to my NLP journey.
 </p>